 1. Each student is assigned an identification number for random selection.
 The testing agency will randomly select identification numbers from all students in the pool and provide them to the school district.
 The district will identify students based on these identification numbers provided and proceed with testing.
 Upon receiving a notice from the designated school official that the student has been selected for a random drug test, the student will go to the testing site.
 Appropriate steps will be taken to respect the privacy of students while, at the same time, preventing the falsification of testing.
 Upon entering the testing site, the student will be asked to provide the identification number given to him/her by the DSO.
 The student will then be asked to remove the contents of his/her pockets and remove outer garments.
 Next, the student will be asked to wash his/her hands.
-The collection technician will secure the bathroom by putting blue dye in the stool, taping off water supplies, removing trash cans, etc. The collection cup to the student, explaining that the student is to provide a urine specimen in the collection cup and then place the cup on a pre-designated flat surface upon completion of the void.
+The collection technician will secure the bathroom by putting blue dye in the stool, taping off water supplies, removing trash cans, etc. The collection technician will then open a collection container in the presence of the student, remove the contents and hand the collection cup to the student, explaining that the student is to provide a urine specimen in the collection cup and then place the cup on a pre-designated flat surface upon completion of the void.
 The student will also be reminded not to flush the toilet or use the faucet until the collection is completed.
 The collection technician will step outside the bathroom and shut the door, allowing the student to provide a specimen in private.